What is Filecoin (FIL): Decentralized Cloud Storage

 As their name suggests, centralized storage providers tend to be concentrated in one or few locations.
-This means that last-mile delivery can be very slow in regions with poor coverage and highly brittle storage, as a single point of failure could affect millions.
-For example, just a few weeks ago, a fire at an OVH Data Center in Europe took down millions of sites, including big names such as WP Rocket and Imagify.
+This means that last-mile delivery can be very slow in regions with poor coverage.
+It also means that storage is highly brittle, as a single point of failure could affect millions.

-Protocol Labs has also partnered with Consensys Mesh and Tachyon, two early-stage blockchain accelerators.
-Together, they’re working to aggressively expand Filecoin applications through Filecoin Launchpad, a network that provides developers with seed capital, consulting, and other tools.
+- Protocol Labs has partnered with Consensys Mesh and Tachyon, two early-stage blockchain accelerators, to aggressively expand Filecoin applications through the Filecoin Launchpad, a network that provides developers with seed capital, consulting, and other tools.

 How Has Filecoin’s Price Changed Over Time?

-Filecoin has experienced explosive growth over 2021, rising by over 756% from $24.35 on Jan 1 to $191.16 on Apr 2.
-In addition to general upswings in the crypto market, this trend is being driven by increased adoption in the U.S. and the huge growth of Filecoin mining in China.
+Filecoin experienced explosive growth over 2021, rising by over 756% from $24.35 on Jan 1 to $191.16 on Apr 2.
+In addition to general upswings in the crypto market, this trend was being driven by increased adoption in the U.S. and the huge growth of Filecoin mining in China.

-Looking to China, Filecoin is riding on an all-time high.
-Data from the country’s largest exchange shows that activity in FIL/CNY has exceeded that of Bitcoin (BTC) and Ethereum (ETH).
-Major firms have been getting involved too.
-Most notably, Xinyuan Technology, a hardware company based in Shenzhen, spent a whopping $88 million USD on Filecoin miners in this year alone.
+Looking to China, Filecoin was riding on an all-time high.
+Data from the country’s largest exchange shows that activity in FIL/CNY exceeded that of Bitcoin (BTC) and Ethereum (ETH).
+Major firms were also getting involved.
+Most notably, Xinyuan Technology, a hardware company based in Shenzhen, spent a whopping $88 million on Filecoin miners in 2021 alone.

-Filecoin’s price has not all been smooth sailing, however, with a major incident taking place as recently as March.
+Filecoin’s price has not been smooth sailing in 2021, however, with a major incident taking place in March.
 Miners discovered their Filecoin account on an exchange had been credited twice.
 While not a true double-spend, the incident seemed to reveal that Filecoin’s network could be exploited to trick exchanges into accepting deposits twice.

 Shortly after the flaw was discovered, major exchanges suspended all deposits of Filecoin, causing the coin’s value to plummet by 4.5% in one day.